We are Proud to Introduce Laser Therapy!

 What is Laser Therapy?

 Laser Therapy, or “photobiomodulation”, is the use of specific wavelengths of light (red and near infrared) to create therapeutic effects.
 These effects include improved healing time, pain reduction, increased circulation and decreased swelling.
 Laser therapy has been widely utilized in Europe by physical therapists, nurses and doctors as far back as the 1970’s.
 Now, after FDA clearance in 2002, Laser Therapy is being used extensively in the United States.
+Now animal laser therapy is available in Newport News.

 This treatment has helped many humans, including some major league baseball teams with pain and inflammation.
 We are proud to announce that we offer the same treatment for our furry four-legged companions!
 It is a non-invasive and relaxing procedure that only takes about 30 minutes of your time.
 If your pet suffers from any of the following conditions, they may benefit from Laser Therapy: